kirstytheproud/tech-tests/Javascript Katas/readme.md

+TASK: Write a solution for Katas 1-16 using Functions

+EXT:
+- Can you optimise you solution further using TDD?
+(Red-Green-Refactor)
+- Refactor solutions from Functions into Classes

 01. How do you find the missing numbers in a given integer array?
 02. How do you find the duplicate number on a given integer array?
 03. How do you find duplicate numbers in an array if it contains multiple duplicates?